• Recipes

 Best Pie Recipes and Cookbooks

-You would think that there are only so many ways to make a pie and I guess you would be right.
-The crust has just a few simple ingredients and the most popular pies, like apple, pumpkin, key lime, and pecan, would seem pretty straight forward with similar recipes.
+You would think that there are only so many ways to make a pie, and I guess you would be right.
+The crust has just a few simple ingredients, and the most popular pies, like apple, pumpkin, key lime, and pecan, would seem straightforward with similar recipes.

 But I have found such a huge variety of techniques and flavor combinations that I am absolutely amazed and inspired!